privatenumber/vite-css-modules/README.md

 ## FAQ

 ### What issues does this plugin address?
-Vite uses [`postcss-modules`](https://github.com/madyankin/postcss-modules) to bundle CSS Modules per entry point, which leads to the following problems:
+Vite uses [`postcss-modules`](https://github.com/madyankin/postcss-modules) to create a separate  bundle for each CSS Module entry point, which leads to the following problems:

 1. **CSS Modules are not integrated with the Vite build**